amaliejvik/it1901-project-pacman/gr2372/PacMan/README.md

 - A PacMan that is controllable with the corresponding arrow-keys
 - A map with functional walls
 - A set of "pellets", that PacMan is supposed to collect
-- A scoring system to display how many pellets PacMan has collected
+- A scoring system to keep track of how many pellets PacMan has collected
-- A system for storing scores and reading highscores
+- A system for storing scores, reading and displaying highscores
-- Functionality for replaying
+- Functionality for replay
 - A user story to highlight the possibilities and limitations of the game
+- Documentation of the current state of the game

 ## Repo structure
 ```